The Latest | Biden says no Gaza cease-fire deal soon, as mediators work to bridge gaps

 U.S. President Joe Biden said Thursday he doesn't expect to reach a cease-fire deal for Gaza in the near future, as an American-backed proposal with global support has not been fully embraced by Israel or Hamas.

-Biden said international leaders at the Group of Seven summit in Italy had discussed the cease-fire, but when asked by reporters if a truce deal wound be reached soon, Biden replied simply, “No.”
+Biden said international leaders had discussed the cease-fire at the Group of Seven summit in Italy, but when asked by reporters if a truce deal wound be reached soon, Biden replied simply, “No,” adding, “I haven’t lost hope.”

+Earlier Thursday, U.S. national security adviser Jake Sullivan pushed back against assertions that Israel isn’t fully committed to the cease-fire plan.

 "Israel has supplied this proposal.
 It has been sitting on the table for some time.
 Israel has not contradicted or walked that back," Sullivan said.
 Hamas has responded to the plan by offering amendments, and Sullivan said the goal is "to figure out how we work to bridge the remaining gaps and get to a deal."